Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Stellar-Mass-Halo-Mass Relation

 VELA-6 galaxies agree better with available results from models of abundance matching \citep{Moster13, Behroozi13, RodriguezPuebla17, Moster18, Behroozi19}, and other empirical models at high redshifts \citep{BehrooziSilk15, Tacchella18}.
 We added an uncertainty of a factor 2 in these models that takes into account systematic differences due to different cosmology and IMF assumptions, as well as uncertainties in the stellar mass estimates \citep{Leja19}.

 VELA-6 also agrees with the FirstLight simulations at $z\simeq6$ \citep{Ceverino17b}, which use a similar feedback model but have twice better spatial resolution.
-Therefore these overall results are independent of numerical resolution.
+These overall results seem numerically converged to the extent to which we are able to test.
 They are still sensitive to feedback.
 Only future simulations will tell us whether we have reached model-independent values.